Adikumaw/trading_strategy_finder/scripts/silver_layer_readme.md

 ## ⚙️ How It Works: The Logic

-The script processes one instrument at a time, completing both stages before moving to the next.
+The script processes one instrument at a time.

-**Stage 1: Market Feature Generation**
+**Stage 1: Market Feature Generation (Always Runs)**

 1.  **Load Raw Data:** The raw OHLC `.csv` file is loaded and validated.
 2.  **Calculate Feature Batches:** Features are calculated in logical groups (standard indicators, patterns, S/R, etc.) for code clarity.
 3.  **Concatenate & Save:** All feature groups are combined into a single master DataFrame.
 An `INDICATOR_WARMUP_PERIOD` is applied (the first N rows are dropped) to ensure all indicators have stable starting values.
 4.  **Save:** This master market context file is saved as a single `.csv` in `/silver_data/features/`.

-**Stage 2: Parallel Trade Enrichment**
+**Stage 2: Parallel Trade Enrichment (Full Mode Only)**

-1.  **Create Lookup Structures:** Before processing trades, the script pre-computes the market features into highly efficient lookup structures: a NumPy array for the raw data and a Pandas Series that maps every timestamp to its corresponding row index.
-This is the architectural key to the script's performance.
+1.  **Create Lookup Structures:** The script pre-computes the market features into highly efficient lookup structures: a NumPy array for the raw data and a Pandas Series that maps every timestamp to its corresponding row index.
-2.  **Producer (Main Process):**
-    - The main process opens the large Bronze `.parquet` file.
-    - It uses `pyarrow.iter_batches` to read the trade data in efficient, memory-friendly chunks.
+2.  **Producer (Main Process):** The main process opens the large Bronze `.parquet` file and uses `pyarrow.iter_batches` to read the trade data in efficient, memory-friendly chunks.
-    - Each chunk (now a Pandas DataFrame) is placed onto a shared queue for the workers.
-3.  **Consumers (Worker Processes):**
-    - Multiple worker processes run in parallel, each pulling a DataFrame chunk from the queue.
+3.  **Consumers (Worker Processes):** Multiple worker processes run in parallel, each pulling a chunk from a shared queue.
+They use the fast lookup structures to enrich the trades with relational features and save the output to chunked Parquet files.
-    - For each trade in its chunk, the worker uses the fast lookup structures to instantly retrieve the full market context at the trade's `entry_time`.
-    - It then executes `add_positioning_features` to calculate all the relational metrics.
-    - The final, enriched DataFrame chunk is saved as a uniquely named `.parquet` file in `/silver_data/chunked_outcomes/{instrument_name}/`.

 ---